 Partner authentically with BIPOC and other underserved families and caregivers and build deep partnerships with community organizations and local government agencies to ensure aligned opportunities and supports for all youth and families

-- Provide training, time, and resources (and sharing data) for ongoing staff and policymaker engagement with the families and caregivers of BIPOC and other underserved students
+- Invest in training, time, and resources (such as shared data dashboards and paid community liaisons) for ongoing staff and policymaker engagement with the families and caregivers of BIPOC and other underserved students

 Essential Action 4: Invest in and Collaborate with Educators & Staff